8 Ways CBT Can Improve Your Relationship

 For any anxiety diagnosis, the treatments with the most evidence for their effectiveness come from CBT.
 The relief a person feels from a marked reduction in anxiety extends to greater harmony in the relationship.

 Try it: If you've struggled with uncontrollable anxiety, consider looking into the best treatments for your condition on the website for Division 12 of the American Psychological Association.
-You can also search the therapist directory of PsychologyToday.com for a therapist who provides the treatment you're looking for.
-If a suitable therapist is not available, you might pursue self-guided CBT (such as with this book or my own workbook), which has been shown to be effective.
+You can also search the therapist directory here at PsychologyToday.com for a therapist who provides the treatment you're looking for.
+You might also pursue self-guided CBT, which has been shown to be effective.

 Try it: As with anxiety, you can search for a CBT therapist through the PsychologyToday.com therapist directory.
-There is also evidence that self-guided CBT can be effective for treating depression (e.g., CBT in 7 Weeks or Cognitive Behavioural Therapy), so CBT is available even when a therapist is not.
-You can even do Internet-based CBT, such as this program.
+There is also evidence that self-guided CBT can be effective for treating depression (e.g., CBT in 7 Weeks or Cognitive Behavioural Therapy).

 4. Better sleep.
 As many as 23% of adults in the US suffered from bad sleep in the past month.
 When we're not sleeping well we tend to be cranky and impatient—not a recipe for the best interactions with the people who love us.
 Furthermore, insomnia can turn the bed into a place of worry and stress, which interferes with a cozy night's sleep beside our partner.
 CBT for insomnia (CBT-I) is typically 4 to 6 sessions and is the treatment of choice for insomnia.
 It helps a person fall asleep faster and sleep more soundly, and restores a strong association between the bed and sleep.
 And better sleep helps with pretty much everything.